 - salt and pepper

-Segment the grapefruits, reserving 2 Tbsp of the grapefruit juice.
-Drink, or save remaining juice.
+- Segment the grapefruits, reserving 2 tablespoon of the grapefruit juice.
+Drink or save remaining juice.
 Place segments in a large salad bowl.
-Pit, and slice the avocado.
-Remove slices from avocado skin and place in the same bowl.
-Add the greens, strawberries, and cheese to the bowl.
+Pit and slice the avocado.
+Remove slices from avocado skin and place in the same bowl as the grapefruit.
+Add the greens, mint, strawberries, and cheese to the bowl.

 LIKE WHAT YOU SEE?
 GET FREE WEEKLY RECIPES DELIVERED TO YOUR INBOX!
 SIGN UP HERE!